groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-10-01-introducing-api-v2-of-groupdocs.parser-for-.net/index.md

 url: /2019/10/01/introducing-api-v2-of-groupdocs.parser-for-.net/
 author: 'Usman Aziz'
 summary: ''
-tags: []
+tags: ['GroupDocs.Parser for .NET Releases']
-categories: ['GroupDocs.Parser for .NET Releases', 'GroupDocs.Parser Product Family']
+categories: ['GroupDocs.Parser Product Family']
 ---

 The all-new API v2 of [**GroupDocs.Parser for .NET**](https://products.groupdocs.com/parser/net) has been released!
 It would be a piece of breaking news for those who are already using our **document parsing API** as well as who are looking for an easy to use solution for **extracting text**, **images**, and **metadata** from **PDF**, **word processing** **documents**, **spreadsheets**, **presentations**, **emails**, **EPUB** & **ZIP** file formats.